-- Survey all regional municipalities to gauge interest in increasing housing and willingness to receive additional support.
+- I. Survey all regional municipalities to gauge interest in increasing housing and willingness to receive additional support.
 Cross-reference this data with areas that possess adequate infrastructure.
 Prioritize public investments and support in communities with both interest and the necessary foundation for development and reach out to municipalities that express interest but lack sufficient infrastructure or resources. - II.
 Develop town-level mapping of locations where housing development can occur (aligned with zoning, design, and conservation constraints), offering developers a clear roadmap for potential projects.
 Identifying specific locations that meet these criteria can bridge the gap between town-level housing goals and regional housing needs, providing developers with actionable starting points for their initiatives. - III.
 Foster community conversations to expand awareness of the importance of housing to thriving communities.
 These conversations should emphasize the positive impact of housing on both community well-being and the tax base, demonstrating the return on investment (ROI) of infrastructure improvements.
 Facilitate the coordination of a regional network of small developers to facilitate knowledge sharing, collaboration, and best practices in the field. - IV.
 Pursue greater housing options for seniors of all income and service needs to allow older residents to remain in the community but in a housing type that better meets their needs.
-Create adaptable housing units that are attractive to older residents but could also be used by other generations in the future to ensure longevity and strength of the housing market. - V. Encourage private investment in large-scale development/redevelopment project through comprehensive support services, including facilitating stakeholder meetings, assisting with funding applications, and guiding developers through assembling necessary parcels of land.
-Providing these resources can create a more favorable environment for private investment, encouraging the realization of large-scale projects.
+Create adaptable housing units that are attractive to older residents but could also be used by other generations in the future to ensure longevity and strength of the housing market. - V. Encourage private investment in large-scale workforce housing development/redevelopment project through comprehensive support services, including facilitating stakeholder meetings, assisting with funding applications, and guiding developers through permitting process assembling necessary parcels of land.
+Providing these resources can create a more favorable environment for private investment, encouraging the realization of large-scale projects. - VI.
+Facilitate the coordination of a regional network of small developers to facilitate knowledge sharing, collaboration, and best practices in the field

-- VI.
+- VII.
 Support the development of mixed-income housing and mixed-use development within existing village centers and neighborhood districts throughout the region to encourage infill development.
 Encouraging denser development in areas with established infrastructure and services will maximize land utilization and reduce the need for new development in the more rural areas.
-This infill approach aligns with local and regional goals of creating sustainable, walkable communities that offer various housing options and amenities. - VII.
+This infill approach aligns with local and regional goals of creating sustainable, walkable communities that offer various housing options and amenities. - VIII.
 Support residential rehabilitation and redevelopment programs.
-Modernizing older homes through energy-efficient upgrades, structural repairs, and accessibility features can increase their resilience, improve their overall condition, enhance the quality of life for residents, and expand options for residents in different income brackets. - VIII.
+Modernizing older homes through energy-efficient upgrades, structural repairs, and accessibility features can increase their resilience, improve their overall condition, enhance the quality of life for residents, and expand options for residents in different income brackets. - IX.
 Facilitate access to homeownership programs that provide pathways to owning a home.
 Consider programs that provide financial education, down payment assistance, and other resources to help individuals build wealth, increase neighborhood stability, and foster community belonging.
 Explore alternative, community-centered housing opportunities that engage prospective homeowners in cooperative or mission-based housing initiatives.
-Look for ways to align programs with entrepreneurial skill-building and offer pathways for generational wealth creation. - IX.
-Further expand the funding and assistance specific to housing development to establish greater stability and predictability for developers.
+Look for ways to align programs with entrepreneurial skill-building and offer pathways for generational wealth creation. - X. Further expand the funding and assistance specific to housing development to establish greater stability and predictability for developers.
 This includes implementing Tax Increment Financing programs to fund necessary infrastructure improvements, increasing access to capital through loans and grants, facilitating participation in tax credit programs, ensuring access to suitable real estate parcels, and streamlining the permitting process.

-3.C) IMPROVE CIVIC AND COMMUNITY ENGAGEMENT
+3.C) PROMOTE CIVIC AND COMMUNITY ENGAGEMENT